Getting to the area couldn’t be easier.

 We are blessed with a brand new hospital (the Northumberland Hills Hospital) in Cobourg that is very well run and equipped.
 There is excellent 911 service in the area.
 I had a dinner guest that collapsed at one of my dinner parties (no it wasn’t my cooking) and the ambulance was at my door in less than 5 minutes.

 Insofar as dentists are concerned there are numerous excellent dental practices in both towns – shop around and pick one that suits you best.
-For a family doctor I recently got tired of travelling back and forth to Toronto for my check ups and joined a local practice here.
+For a family doctor I recently got tired of traveling back and forth to Toronto for my check ups and joined a local practice here.
 It took a bit of looking but I found one.
 If you are looking let me know and I’ll ask around.

 It depends on where you live and how big a property you buy.
 For the basics like food, clothing etc. the answer is no – it’s about the same except that you of course don’t have quite the selection of shops as you would in Toronto.

-I will try to avoid getting bogged down in this discussion as there are a number of action groups and ratepayers organisations that are very vocal and striving for change.
+I will try to avoid getting bogged down in this discussion as there are a number of action groups and ratepayers organizations that are very vocal and striving for change.
 It’s my opinion that these issues will never go away and are found in almost every municipality no matter where you live – even in Toronto.

 If you’d like more detailed information on this drop me a line.